-Goldman Sachs Bank AG (hereinafter referred to as "we", "us", "our" or "GS Bank") is not a direct clearing member at certain CCPs - comprising UK and EU CCPs - in respect of certain or all services relating to listed derivatives.
-Each EU and UK CCP (comprises an "Affected CCP" and such services comprise the "Affected CCP Services").
+Goldman Sachs Bank AG (hereinafter referred to as "we", "us", "our" or "GS Bank") is not a direct clearing member at certain CCPs - comprising UK and EU CCPs (the "Affected CCPs") - in respect of certain or all services relating to listed derivatives (such services the "Affected CCP Services").
 GS Bank uses its UK affiliate, Goldman Sachs International ("GSI"), to clear transactions for your account at certain Affected CCP.
-During the first quarter 2019, GS Bank will begin to also use its EU affiliate, Goldman Sachs Bank Europe ("GSBE"), to clear transactions for your account at certain Affected CCPs (GSBE and GSI each a "Clearing Broker").
-These arrangements constitute indirect clearing services as contemplated in Commission Delegated Regulation (EU) No. 2017/2154 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council with regard to regulatory technical standards on indirect clearing arrangements and the corresponding regulation on indirect clearing Regulations").
+During the first quarter 2019, GS Bank began to also use its EU affiliate, Goldman Sachs Bank Europe ("GSBE"), to clear transactions for your account at certain Affected CCPs (GSBE and GSI each a "Clearing Broker").
+These arrangements constitute indirect clearing services as contemplated in Commission Delegated Regulation (EU) No. 2017/2154 supplementing Regulation (EU) No 600/2014 of the European Parliament and of the Council with regard to regulatory technical standards on indirect clearing arrangements and the corresponding regulation on indirect clearing arrangements implemented in the United Kingdom (together, the "Indirect Clearing Regulations").